meaningfy-ws/eds4jinja2/docs/index.rst

 **To query a SPARQL endpoint**

 Repeat the steps from the example above to instantiate the environment and render the template.
-But adapt teh template as follows.
+But adapt the template as follows.

-2. modify the template file 'mytemplate.txt' to looks like this
+2. modify the template file 'mytemplate.txt' to look like this

 .. code-block:: jinja